SHELBY

 About

-I’m a public health reporter with five years of experience managing large collaborative projects and creating valuable journalism for and with the audience.
+I’m a public health reporter with programming and design chops.
+I have eight years of experience managing large collaborative projects and creating public service journalism for and with the audience.

-As a mama to a child with special health needs, I'm especially focused on filling information gaps so people can make the best decisions about their health and hold decision-makers accountable.
+As a mama to a child with special health needs, I know how vulnerable one can feel struggling to find the right providers, navigate insurance, or figure out how to protect your family from environmental hazards.
+That's why I'm especially focused on filling information gaps so people can make the best decisions about their health and hold decision-makers accountable.

 View my resume →